venta380/venta380.github.io/aboutme.md

 # About me
+I am currently working as a Senior Bioinformatician at Devyser AB since August 2022.

-I am currently a post doctoral researcher at Emory University, Atlanta, USA.
-Here i am studying the levels of genome wide genetic differentiation between Eastern and Western Monarch butterfly populations.
+Before my work at Devyser, I was a post doctoral researcher at Emory University, Atlanta, USA.
+I was studying the levels of genome wide genetic differentiation between Eastern and Western Monarch butterfly populations.
 It was believed that a small populations of Monarchs are non-migratory in South Florida, Texas and Georgia.
-I am trying to find out the genetic basis of migration in Monarchs.
+I was trying to find out the genetic basis of migration in Monarchs.

 <img style="float: right;" src="/assets/img/venkat.png" width="200">